Analysis | Businesses with ‘windfall’ pandemic profits are showering them on investors, study finds

-From a purely practical standpoint it would have been challenging for Bezos, who also owns The Washington Post, to give out bonuses of that magnitude.
+From a purely practical standpoint, it would have been challenging for Bezos, who also owns The Washington Post, to give out bonuses of that magnitude.
 Most of his wealth is tied up in Amazon stock, rather than liquid cash.
-(Representatives from Amazon did not respond to a request for comment).
+(Representatives from Amazon did not respond to a request for comment.)
 But the factoid about the world’s richest man — he was briefly worth more than $200 billion in August — is a useful illustration of what Oxfam calls the “windfall” profits flowing to a small number of very large businesses whose products and services are in high demand in the pandemic era.

 “The worsening inequality crisis triggered by COVID-19 is fueled by an economic model that has allowed some of the world’s largest corporations to funnel billions of dollars in profits to shareholders,” Oxfam wrote.
 “At the same time, it has left low-wage workers and women to pay the price of the pandemic without social or financial protection.”

-The report identifies mechanisms by which major companies have “exacerbated the economic impacts” of covid-19.
+The report identifies mechanisms by which major companies have “exacerbated the economic impacts” of the pandemic.
 Chief among them is the long-standing tendency of many large companies to prioritize shareholder payouts over employee wages, which has continued even as millions of workers have been laid off during the pandemic.

-From 2010 to 2019, companies listed in the Standard & Poor’s 500 index spent $9.1 trillion on payouts to their wealthiest shareholders — equaling more than 90 percent of their profits over the same period, the report said.
+From 2010 to 2019, companies listed in the Standard & Poor’s 500-stock index spent $9.1 trillion on payouts to their wealthiest shareholders — equaling more than 90 percent of their profits over the same period, the report said.
 “Several companies not only paid out all of their profits to shareholders, they sometimes went into debt or used reserves to pay their rich investors.”

 Because the wealthiest 10 percent of Americans own more than 80 percent of the stock market, these massive payouts are a key driver of the skyrocketing wealth inequality in this country.
-They also set many companies up to have little financial cushion to soften the blow of the coronavirus recession, contributing to the mass layoffs and even to the shortages of medical and personal protective equipment that have plagued U.S. response.
+They also set many companies up to have little financial cushion to soften the blow of the coronavirus-induced recession, contributing to the mass layoffs and even to the shortages of medical and personal protective equipment that have plagued U.S. response.

 Oxfam said the payouts are continuing even during the public health crisis.
 Focusing on recent earnings statements for the 25 most profitable S&P Global 100 countries, they found that they are expected to distribute a “shocking” 124 percent of their net profits to shareholders this year.
 And many companies continue to funnel cash to shareholders even as they lay off their workers.